Raisa2773/Apex-Automation-Testing/README.md

 # Apex-Automation-Testing
-Automation testing on the ecommerce website of Apex Footwear Limited
+Automation testing on the ecommerce website of Apex Footwear Limited Using Selenium, Maven Repository and TestNG Annotations

-Test cases covered-
+Test cases covered
 -Registration
 -Validate registration
 -Login